imec-int/team_scheire_OK/README.md

   * 240GB SSD
 * Audio shield: [Any](https://www.adafruit.com/product/1752) stereo amplifier
 * Webcam: Logitech C270
-* Power supply: Stadium SRS100
+* Power supply: Stadium SRS100 => TODO: only for NUC? or who's using it?
-* Remote: any wireless numpad
+* Remote: any wireless numpad => TODO: which wireless protocol?
+What is the remote used for?

 ### Encasing

 The entire project was encased in a 3d printed enclosure.
 This is a good idea to keep everything together, and was very necessary to maintain the sterile environment of the hospital, but is optional.
 We designed ours to function both as an enclosure, as well as a resonance box for the speakers.

-The entire box was mounted on a [mixer stand](https://www.bax-shop.be/nl/19-inch-racks/quiklok-ql-400-desktopstand?gclid=EAIaIQobChMIs6SFkMzG5QIViIxRCh3yJQK5EAQYGCABEgIFMPD_BwE), which was capable of tilting to adjust for the projector angle.
+The entire box was mounted on a [mixer stand](https://www.bax-shop.be/nl/19-inch-racks/quiklok-ql-400-desktopstand?gclid=EAIaIQobChMIs6SFkMzG5QIViIxRCh3yJQK5EAQYGCABEgIFMPD_BwE), which was capable of tilting to adjust for the projector angle. => TODO: as we want to project on multiple locations I guess?
-The cables all ran through the casing, even the power cable to the projector . this way the switch on the bottom cut power to the entire setup.
+All cables needed for the entire setup would first enter the enclosure, as to have a central connection point.
+This was we could incorporate a central power switch to cut power of the entire system (project, computer, webcam etc).